Food: Surviving on Venus

 45 + 45 + 6 + 1.5 = 97.5

-So if you wanted to make 1 ton of food, that would in theory require only 1.25 kg of nutrients shipped from earth.
+Thus if you wanted to make 1 ton of food, in theory only 1.25 kg of nutrients needs to be shipped from earth.

 1000 * (1 - 0.95) * (1 - 0.97.5) = 1.25

-Of course things are likely a more complicated than that, as nutrients are likely bound to other elements.
+But things are usually more complicated than that.
+Most nutrients are likely bound to other elements.
 However the total nutrient needs can be drastically reduced through recycling.
 Our body doesn’t just keep on accumulating these elements indefinitely.

 Nutritional Needs of a Human

-One of the sites I found valuable when trying to figure out what a human needs in total as well as which combination of plants can provide that is completefoods.
+To help with these calculations, completefoods was a very useful link.
+It helped me figure out all the nutritional needs of a human as well as what plants can provide those.
 It lets you look at different nutritional profiles, e.g. from the US government for a male.
 Which suggests how many calories in total is needed, as well as how much of that ought to come from carbohydrates, protein and fats.

 100 grams of Black beans gives 132 kcal, about 9 grams of protein.